cjdbarlow/bedside-notebook/management/resp/olv.md

 		* Inhaled PGE1 at 10ng/kg/min
 	* Intermittent two-lung ventilation
 	May significantly hamper surgical access and prolong operating time.
 	* Clamp PA of operative lung
+	Technically difficult for surgeons to accomplish and not risk-free; they are usually reluctant to do this but it is very helpful if the vessels are exposed (e.g. in pneumonectomy).